Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles

 Finally, we introduce the Shapley value-based set contribution function that utilizes the well-known power index for fairly distributing the contributions among arguments and sets thereof.
 We can first provide a general definition that assumes a specific partition $P$ of $\Args \setminus \{\arga\}$ and then determines the contribution of $\argX \in P$. \begin{definition}[Shapley Value-Based Set-Partition Contribution Function] Let $P$ be a partition of $\Args \setminus \{\arga\}$ and $\argX \in P$. the Shapley value-based set-partition contribution function is defined as:

-where $P'_\cup = \bigcup_{S \in P'} S$. \end{definition} Clearly, the function above is not a set contribution function, as it depends---in addition to the set contributor---on a specific partition.
-Hence, we also provide a specialized set contribution function variant that intuitively partitions $\Args \setminus \{\arga\}$ into the set contributor $\argX$ and sets of single arguments.
+where $P^* = \bigcup_{S \in P'} S$. \end{definition} For a fixed partition $P$, each block $\argX \in P$ can simply be treated (and relabeled) as a single player, so $\pctrbsempty$ is simply the standard Shapley value applied on the player set $P$, and all axioms from \cite{shapley1953value} apply directly.
+Clearly, the function above is not a set contribution function, as it depends---in addition to the set contributor---on a specific partition.
+Hence, we also provide a specialized set contribution function variant that partitions $\Args \setminus \{\arga\}$ into the set contributor $\argX$ and sets of single arguments.
+This treats the designated set contributor $X$ as one player and every other argument as its own player, which is a natural default when no additional grouping information over the arguments is given.
 However, the set-partition contribution function above can potentially be useful due to its increased expressivity. \begin{definition}[Shapley Value-Based Set Contribution Function] The Shapley value-based set contribution function $\sctrbsempty: 2^\Args \rightarrow \mathbb{R} \cup {\bot}$ is defined as: